P0121 – Meaning, Causes, Symptoms, & Fixes

-Your TPS “A” Circuit has a expected output voltage range, as does your TPS “B” Circuit.
-When code P0121 occurs, it means that your Engine Control Module (ECM) recognized that your “A” circuit’s expected output voltage has either gone above or below the sensor’s expected range when compared to “B” Circuit.
+Your TPS “A” Circuit has an expected output voltage range, as does your TPS “B” Circuit (if so equipped).
+When code P0121 occurs, it means that your Engine Control Module (ECM) recognized that your throttle position “A” circuit’s expected output voltage has either gone above or below the sensor’s expected range.

 - Check Engine Light